 Quick Chip For All

-Although Visa developed its new technology for its own cards, the company stands ready to let other networks such as MasterCard Inc. (NYSE:MAD), American Express (NYSE:AXPC) and Discover Financial Services (NYSE:DFSC) deploy it as well, according to Stephanie Ericksen, VP Global Risk Products at Visa.
+Although Visa developed its new technology for its own cards, the company stands ready to let other networks such as MasterCard Inc. (NYSE:MAC), American Express (NYSE:AXPC) and Discover Financial Services (NYSE:DFSB) deploy it as well, according to Stephanie Ericksen, VP Global Risk Products at Visa.